sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-eks/deployment.rst

 The above yaml file creates a service and deployment for Sparkflows with resource limit of 16GB ram and 1vCPU.
 You can configure the resources limit, as per your requirement.
 This will also mount the /root directory to the persistent volume which will make sure that the H2 database persists across restart of the pod.

-.. note::  Update Sparkflows Image based on release
+.. note::  Update Sparkflows Image based on release, which would be shared by Sparkflows.

     .. code-block:: bash